 Catch the world's biggest stars at Toronto's largest and loudest concert arenas and stages.

 Intimate music venues have their place, but bigger is better when it comes to experiencing a blowout concert.
-From mammoth stadiums to a sprawling lakefront amphitheatre, here's the lowdown on three top music venues in Toronto—and who's headlining in 2023 and 2024.
+From mammoth stadiums to a sprawling lakefront amphitheatre, here's the lowdown on three top music venues in Toronto—and who's headlining in 2024.

 Scotiabank Arena